OutlawCecil/Outlaw-2FA/ROADMAP.md

 - Implemented app "heartbeat" and reworked clock and  auth codes to use it. -Big battery saver!
 - Replaced "round device" setting with new 30 second "Global Countdown" timer.
 - Added full themes support for all pages and preconfigured 11 themes to choose from.
+- Disabled send/receive in wifi transfer (with indicator) if disconnected to wifi

 ## 🔄 In Progress
 - Nicer Themes configuration.